 Figure 8-41 shows a series of pie charts.
-Each pie chart shows the sales by quarter for a particular region.
+Each pie chart shows the sales by quarter for a particular region, such as the United States, Europe, and Asia.

 Figure 8-41 A series of pie charts showing sales by quarter and by regions Figure 8-42 shows the table data that the series of pie charts use.
 It is the same set of data used in the previous pie chart example.